 - To-glass, Vetrlidsallmenningen 19

 There are many more places to drink wine in Bergen.
 But, more popular drinks among locals are beer and vodka.

 As any other touristic city, Bergen has a lot of museums of all kinds.
 If you are a museum lover, you can spend a whole weekend trying to visit all of them.

-Museums in Bergen include Bryggens museum on Dreggsalmenningen 3, which is a museum located in and featuring the wooden houses mentioned above.
-It tells you about its architecture and history, also regularly hosts temporary exhibitions.
+- One of the most popular museums in Bergen is Bryggens Museum on Dreggsalmenningen 3, which is a museum located in and featuring the wooden houses mentioned above.
+The museum covers the architecture and history of the houses, and it regularly hosts temporary exhibitions.

-Another interesting museum in Bergen is the Theta museum, situated on Bredsgården 1 D. It was the headquarters of the Theta group that contacted London, reporting about German fleet movements near Norway during World War II.
+- Another interesting museum in Bergen is the Theta Museum, at Bredsgården 1 D. It was the headquarters of the Theta group that contacted London, reporting about German fleet movements near Norway during World War II.

 These were the 5 most interesting museums in Bergen, but there are many more.
 You can find the most suitable for you on TripAdvisor.